A-G-Shaikh/a-g-shaikh.github.io/_posts/2025-10-24-on-journalling.markdown

 Just as doing complex maths in your head can be frustrating, trying to “solve” emotional equations mentally only adds more pressure.
 Journalling helps you process what’s in your heart and mind, freeing up mental bandwidth for creativity and problem-solving.

 Dealing with pain, loss, failure, and regret can be remarkably tricky.
 Working in high-pressure situations and in healthcare professions means regular encounters with death, disease, and distress.
 During such moments, we’re vulnerable to anguish, despair, and sadness.
-Esepcially when it seems like too much, too fast and too soon.
+Especially when it seems like too much, too fast and too soon.

 Pouring your heart out onto paper releases these burdens without excessive judgment or censorship.
 Let the page absorb it all.
 Rather than abandoning those parts of yourself, you honour and care for them.
 This steadily harmonises our core as we go from dispersion and fragmentation to integration and unity.